-Targeted Therapeutic Massage for TMJ (TMD) can help reduce jaw pain, stiffness, and more
+Targeted Therapeutic Massage for TMJ Disoders can help reduce common symptoms including pain and stiffness.

-Nimbus Massage now offers massage for TMJ (TMD).
-Our program is designed to relieve the pain and stiffness associated with Temporomandibular Disorders (commonly referred to as TMJ by laypersons and TMD by medical professionals).
-The protocol, designed by a Massage Therapist who also worked for nearly two decades as a dental hygienist, addresses the muscles in the head, neck, and shoulders that contribute to TMJ (TMD).
+Nimbus Massage now offers massage for TMJ Disorders.
+Our program is designed to relieve the pain and stiffness associated with the Temporomandibular Joint.
+The protocol, designed by a Massage Therapist who also worked for nearly two decades as a dental hygienist, addresses the muscles in the head, neck, and shoulders that contribute to TMJ pain and dysfunction.

 Try the program to: